Religious and philosophical views of Albert Einstein: Arthur Schopenhauer

 Schopenhauer's views on the independence of spatially separated systems influenced Einstein, who called him a genius.
 In their view it was a necessary assumption that the mere difference in location suffices to make two systems different, with each having its own real physical state, independent of the state of the other.

 In Einstein's Berlin study three figures hung on the wall: Faraday, Maxwell and Schopenhauer.
 Einstein described, concerning the personal importance of Schopenhauer for him, Schopenhauer's words as "a continual consolation in the face of life’s hardships, my own and others’, and an unfailing wellspring of tolerance."
 Although Schopenhauer's works are known for their pessimism, Konrad Wachsmann remembered, "He often sat with one of the well-worn Schopenhauer volumes, and as he sat there, he seemed so pleased, as if he were engaged with a serene and cheerful work."

 Ernst Mach

 Einstein liked Ernst Mach's scientific work, though not his philosophical work.
 He said "Mach was as good a scholar of mechanics as he was a deplorable philosopher".
 However, Einstein's early epistemological views were deeply influenced by Mach.
 In his "Autobiographical Notes," he writes: "I see Mach's greatness in his incorruptible skepticism and independence; in my younger years, however, Mach's epistemological position also influenced me very greatly, a position which today appears to me to be essentially untenable."

 Ancient Greeks

-Einstein expressed his admiration for the Ancient Greek philosophers, pointing out that he has been far more interested in them than in science.
+Einstein expressed his admiration for the Ancient Greek philosophers, pointing out that he had been far more interested in them than in science.
 He also noted; "The more I read the Greeks, the more I realize that nothing like them has ever appeared in the world since.”